UKPLab/sentence-transformers/docs/pretrained-models/msmarco-v3.md

 - We provide two type of models, one tuned for **cosine-similarity**, the other for **dot-product**.
 Make sure to use the right method to compute the similarity between query and passages.
 - Models tuned for **cosine-similarity** will prefer the retrieval of shorter passages, while models for **dot-product** will prefer the retrieval of longer passages.
 Depending on your task, you might prefer the one or the other type of model.
 - **msmarco-roberta-base-ance-fristp** is the MSMARCO Dev Passage Retrieval ANCE(FirstP) 600K model from [ANCE](https://github.com/microsoft/ANCE).
 This model should be used with dot-product instead of cosine similarity.
+- Encoding speeds were measured on a V100 GPU and an 8 core Intel(R) Xeon(R) Platinum 8168 CPU @ 2.70GHz

 ## Changes in v3